launchdarkly/c-client-sdk/DOCS.md

 ```C
     int backgroundPollingIntervalMillis;
 ```
-Sets the interval in milliseconds that twe will poll for flag updates when your app is in the background.
+Sets the interval in milliseconds between polls for flag updates when your app is in the background.

 ```C
     char *appURI;